 If you’ve heard a ticking sound coming from the engine area, you might be holding your breath.
 It’s a terrible sound, leaving dollar signs flashing before your eyes as you try to figure out what this is going to cost you to repair.
 The key to dealing with lifter tick is to first establish what’s causing it.

 Determining the cause is just one step to fixing this noisy problem.
-We look at the causes and how to fix each one.
-We also examine the cost involved.
+I look at the causes and how to fix each one.
+I also examine the cost involved.